brgcode/examples/examples/mesh-cutting/mesh-cutting.rst

 If you prefer using the viewer instead of Rhino/Blender for visualisation, please follow the installation ibstructions `here <https://github.com/compas-dev/compas_viewers>`_.

-For the super impatient, Rhino and Belnder versions of the script are available for download here:
+For the super impatient, Rhino and Blender versions of the script are available for download here:

 * :download:`mesh-cutting-rhino.py <mesh-cutting-rhino.py>`
 * :download:`mesh-cutting-blender.py <mesh-cutting-blender.py>`